Introduction

 Is the matricula enough?

-Not always.
+Not generally.
 Coastal properties may require additional review before SPU, municipalities, environmental agencies and historical cadastral records.

 Conclusion